The broken sample problem revisited: Proof of a conjecture by Bai-Hsing and high-dimensional extensions: Main results

-The necessity part of~\prettyref{thm:fixed P Q} directly follows from~\prettyref{cor:lower bound general}.
+The necessity part of~Theorem~\ref{thm:fixed P Q} directly follows from~Corollary~\ref{cor:lower bound general}.
 The challenging part is the sufficiency, which is left in~\cite{bai2005broken} as a conjecture.
-Since $\Ichi(X;Y)$ may be infinity, the operator $\calL$ as defined in~\prettyref{eq:H-S operator} may not be Hilbert-Schmidt and may not admit a spectral decomposition.
+Since $I_{\chi ^{2}}(X;Y)$ may be infinity, the operator ${\mathcal{L}}$ as defined in~(\ref{eq:H-S operator}) may not be Hilbert-Schmidt and may not admit a spectral decomposition.

 To overcome this challenge, we leverage the following crucial observation.
-When $X_i$'s and $Y_i$'s are real-valued data, the empirical cumulative distribution functions have Gaussian-like fluctuations.
+When $X_{i}$'s and $Y_{i}$'s are real-valued data, the empirical cumulative distribution functions have Gaussian-like fluctuations.
 These fluctuations contain all the information there is for detection.
-More specifically, let $\hat{F}_X(t) = \frac{1}{n} \sum_{i=1}^n \indc{X_i \le t} $ and $\hat{F}_Y(t) = \frac{1}{m} \sum_{i=1}^m \indc{Y_i \le t} $ denote the empirical CDFs.
-Let $F_X(t)$ and $F_Y(t)$ denote the true CDFs.
+More specifically, let $\hat{F}_{X}(t) = \frac{1}{n} \sum _{i=1}^{n} {\mathbf{1}_{\left \{{X_{i} \le t}\right \}}} $ and $\hat{F}_{Y}(t) = \frac{1}{m} \sum _{i=1}^{m} {\mathbf{1}_{\left \{{Y_{i} \le t}\right \}}} $ denote the empirical CDFs.
+Let $F_{X}(t)$ and $F_{Y}(t)$ denote the true CDFs.
 Then

-where $(B_X, B_Y)$ are two Brownian bridges that are independent under $\calH_0$ and correlated under $\calH_1$.
+where $(B_{X}, B_{Y})$ are two Brownian bridges that are independent under ${\mathcal{H}}_{0}$ and correlated under ${\mathcal{H}}_{1}$.
 (See \cite[Sec.~2.2]{ding2021efficient} about this covariance structure.)

 This observation motivates us to design tests based on the histograms, following~\cite{ding2021efficient}.
-We first appropriately partition the space $\calX$ into disjoint regions $\{I_k\}_{k=1}^w$ and $\calY$ into $\{J_l\}_{l=1}^w$.
-By the variational representation of divergences, we can ensure that the $\chi^2$-divergence between discretized $\sfP_{X,Y}$ and $\sfP_X\otimes \sfP_Y$ is sufficiently large.
-We then compute the empirical frequency of $X_i$'s and $Y_i$'s in each region to obtain a histogram statistic.
+We first appropriately partition the space ${\mathcal{X}}$ into disjoint regions $\{I_{k}\}_{k=1}^{w}$ and ${\mathcal{Y}}$ into $\{J_{l}\}_{l=1}^{w}$.
+By the variational representation of divergences, we can ensure that the $\chi ^{2}$-divergence between discretized ${\mathsf{P}}_{X,Y}$ and ${\mathsf{P}}_{X}\otimes {\mathsf{P}}_{Y}$ is sufficiently large.
+We then compute the empirical frequency of $X_{i}$'s and $Y_{i}$'s in each region to obtain a histogram statistic.
 Specifically, define the standardized histogram statistics

-where $r_k = \sfP_X(I_k)$ for $k\in [w]$ and $z_l = \sfP_Y(J_l)$ for $l\in [w]$.
+where $r_{k} = {\mathsf{P}}_{X}(I_{k})$ for $k\in [w]$ and $z_{l} = {\mathsf{P}}_{Y}(J_{l})$ for $l\in [w]$.